 And Moving to work Agencies

 The information in this Form 50900 is being collected so that HUD can evaluate the impacts of Moving to Work (MTW) activities; respond to congressional and other inquiries regarding outcome measures; and identify promising practices learned through the MTW demonstration.
 The information collected through this Form 50900 is not confidential.
 MTW public housing agencies (MTW PHAs) will report outcome information on the effects of MTW policy changes on residents, operations, and the local community.
 The estimated burden per year, per MTW PHA, is 81 hours.
 Responses to this collection of information are required to obtain a benefit or to retain a benefit.
 HUD may not conduct or sponsor, and MTW PHAs are not required to respond to, a collection of information unless that collection displays a valid Office of Management and Budget (OMB) control number.
-All MTW PHAs will provide the following required elements in the order and format given in this Form 50900 in Annual MTW Plans and Annual MTW Reports, consistent with the requirements in Section VII of the Standard MTW Agreement (or applicable successor section in future iterations of the MTW Agreement).
+All current MTW PHAs as of the effective date of this Form 50900, will provide the following required elements in the order and format given in this Form 50900 in Annual MTW Plans and Annual MTW Reports, consistent with the requirements in Section VII of the Standard MTW Agreement (or applicable successor section in future iterations of the MTW Agreement).